Our Pick: Helinox

 The 2-ounce answer: a warm, dry seat anywhere on earth for less weight than a candy bar.

-On the bench: 2 oz listed · closed-cell accordion foam · the ultralight community's default seat
+Field check: 2 oz listed · closed-cell accordion foam · the ultralight community's default seat

 Reduce the camp-seat problem to its physics and this is what remains.
 The ground steals heat by conduction, soaks you by moisture, and bruises you by geometry; a slab of closed-cell foam defeats all three at once.
 The Z Seat is that slab perfected: the same egg-crate foam as Therm-a-Rest's famous Z Lite sleeping pad, cut to seat size, folding flat in an instant against your pack.